The Québec maritime Blog

 Hostellerie Baie Bleue

 Directly accessible from snowmobile trails, Hostellerie Baie Bleue in Carleton-sur-Mer offers 90 rooms with incredible views of Chaleur Bay.
-Enjoy a meal with friends at the sports pub or fine dining in the restaurant.
-Inquire about their special snowmobile package that includes a free drink.
+Enjoy supper with friends at the sports pub.
+Inquire about their special snowmobile package and free secure parking for your sled.

 Auberge La Coulée Douce

-Located in Causapscal in the heart of the Matapédia Valley, Auberge La Coulée Douce welcomes you in charming country-style rooms.
-You will also be delighted by the restaurant that features local ingredients, including Atlantic salmon.
-To get there, take Trans-Québec trail #5 and follow the signs to the inn.
+Located in Causapscal in the heart of the Matapédia Valley, Auberge La Coulée Douce offers warm hospitality as well as charming country-style rooms and small chalets.
+You’ll also be delighted by the dining room with a menu featuring local ingredients, including Atlantic salmon.
+To get there, take TQ5 and follow the signs to the inn.